Thank You!

 What You Need to Know

-Depending on the size and nature of your event, we may want to formalize these guidelines with an agreement, but most groups and individuals just need a quick review of best practices and expectations.
-Using the form below does not commit you to upholding the guidelines at this time, it just lets us know that you have a great idea to help out our pets.
-When we hear from you, we'll reach out to talk about a few things to keep in mind while fundraising:
+Using the form below does not commit you to upholding the guidelines at this time, it just lets us know that you have a great idea to help out our pets!
+When we hear from you, we'll reach out to talk about a few things to keep in mind while fundraising.

-🐾CCHS can't provide funding to get you started.
+🐾 CCHS can't provide funding to get you started.

+🐾 While we love attending your events when we can, our staff and volunteers cannot guarantee their time to your project!
 There's a place in the form below to discuss what you might need from us, and we'll help if we can.

+🐾 Be transparent in marketing.
+It's important to be clear about the portion or percentage of revenue which will benefit CCHS.
 We are so grateful for all time, effort, and funding to support the shelter.
 And donors are grateful to know how much they're giving directly to pets!

 🐾Laws about tax deductibility will vary by how your fundraiser is set up.
 We'll talk one-on-one about the right approach for your event.

+🐾Please don't use collected cash to buy supplies for the shelter.
 Even during a supply drive, some people choose to give money.
 Let us use our tools and partnerships to help every dollar go further!

 If open to public participation, fundraisers which follow these guidelines will be added to the CCHS online event calendar.
 However, promoting eligible third-party fundraisers through any other official CCHS platforms is at the discretion of our staff.